MobileCoin Price Reaches $0.83 on Exchanges (MOB)

-MobileCoin (MOB) traded 1% lower against the US dollar during the 1 day period ending at 11:00 AM ET on October 30th.
-During the last week, MobileCoin has traded up 0.8% against the US dollar.
-MobileCoin has a total market cap of $61.86 million and $1.07 million worth of MobileCoin was traded on exchanges in the last day.
-One MobileCoin coin can currently be purchased for about $0.83 or 0.00004020 BTC on cryptocurrency exchanges.
+MobileCoin (MOB) traded down 0.4% against the dollar during the 1-day period ending at 20:00 PM Eastern on October 30th.
+In the last week, MobileCoin has traded 0% higher against the dollar.
+One MobileCoin coin can now be bought for $0.83 or 0.00004021 BTC on major exchanges.
+MobileCoin has a total market cap of $61.69 million and $829,718.00 worth of MobileCoin was traded on exchanges in the last day.

 About MobileCoin

-MobileCoin (MOB) is a SCP coin that uses the Blake2b hashing algorithm.
-Its genesis date was September 29th, 2021.
+MobileCoin is a SCP coin that uses the Blake2b hashing algorithm.
+It was first traded on September 29th, 2021.
 MobileCoin’s total supply is 250,000,000 coins and its circulating supply is 74,218,324 coins.
+The Reddit community for MobileCoin is https://reddit.com/r/mobilecoin and the currency’s Github account can be viewed here.
+The official website for MobileCoin is mobilecoin.foundation.
 MobileCoin’s official Twitter account is @mobilecoin and its Facebook page is accessible here.
 The official message board for MobileCoin is medium.com/mobilecoin.
-The official website for MobileCoin is mobilecoin.foundation.
-The Reddit community for MobileCoin is https://reddit.com/r/mobilecoin and the currency’s Github account can be viewed here.

 According to CryptoCompare, “The MobileCoin Protocol is a set of rules that define a decentralized cryptocurrency.
 Anyone is free to review the open soure code that implements the protocol, to verify that it is correct or to propose improvements.
 The MobileCoin Foundation will oversee development of the MobileCoin software in GitHub.The amount of energy required to operate the MobileCoin network is held low by avoiding Proof of work in favour of Federated Byzantine Agreement via the Stellar Consensus Protocol.The Stellar Consensus Protocol was first described in a whitepaper by David Mazières in 2015.
 It is a “federated Byzantine agreement system” that allows decentralized, leaderless computing networks efficiently to reach a consensus outcome on some decision.”